 2. Erie residents are civically engaged, thoughtful and make their voting decisions based on substance

 At times, I don't think we give each other enough credit on what a smart and engaged community we live in.
 Throughout the campaign I've heard concerns that Erie voters may be swayed to vote based on trivial items and that I should be investing more in those areas.
 I do not share this concern so I made the conscience decision to focus my time, energy and financial resources on sharing a message that is substantial, thorough and has the depth Erie residents deserve to make their voting choices.

 3. Erie residents prefer candidates define themselves, not each other

 In National and State politics, candidates seem to spend more energy attacking each other rather than being focused on sharing their own platform.
 While this may be an effective strategy, I don't believe it is consistent with our community values so I have chosen not to define any candidate or candidate's positions other than my own.
 If you look back through my postings, essays, position statements, and online and candidate forum interactions, you will find I stayed true to sharing my message and did not attempt to define any other candidate with the exception of three Trustee endorsements I shared with express permission of the candidates.

 I am proud of An Optimistic Erie and I hope the values and principles of this campaign have shown through the election noise.
 I would be honored to represent you as Erie’s next Mayor.
 Remember to turn in your ballots by April 3.
 It is too late to mail them so they need to be dropped off inside Town Hall or in the drop box out front.

-Jennifer Carroll for Erie Mayor
+Thank you, Jennifer Carroll for Erie Mayor